eyo-chen/expense-tracker/README.md

 [中文版本](Readme-Chinese/READMECHINESE.md)

-In this readme file, you will find all the information you need about this project
+In this readme file, you will find all the information about this project

 To save time, I'll recommend that you read this readme in this order: